Megan Dunn, Director of Special Education

 Administrative Assistant to Senior Director of Educational Services & Technology and the Director of Special Education.

-Ed Services & Technology duties include: Administrative duties, correspondence, calendar, expense reports, creating and tracking POs, monitoring of state reporting, CELDT tracking, board packet prep.
+Ed Services & Technology duties include: Administrative duties, correspondence, calendar, expense reports, creating and tracking POs, monitoring of state reporting, CELDT tracking, registration of new students and board packet prep.

 Snapshot of Special Education Law